1jour1vin

 About the wine:

-While the nose remains subtle, with notes of cherry and stone fruit, the palate is round and opulent without being overly heavy, resulting in a wine that reflects its terroir.
-It is smooth and mellow, highly drinkable, and offers immediate enjoyment.
+While the nose remains subtle, with aromas of cherry and stone fruit, the palate—round and opulent without being overly heavy—offers a wine that is true to its terroir; it is smooth and mellow, highly drinkable, and a pleasure to enjoy right now.

 Yves Beck